How to Teach Your Teen to Drive

 Be understanding of all these stimuli and try to communicate calmly to keep them focused.
 Additionally, eliminate as many distractions as possible.
 Here’s a complete driving distraction list to give you an idea of what you need to get rid of.
 In fact, ditch these distractions altogether, no matter who is driving!

-Plan out the skills you want to go over.
+Plan out the driving skills you want to go over.

 Long before you’re handing your child the keys to the car, you should have a lesson plan of everything you want to cover.
-Make a list of all the topics: blind spots, emergency stops, backing up, parking, filling up with gas, etc. Then, decide when and how you’ll cover those points!
+Make a list of all the topics: blind spots in lane changes, emergency stops, backing up, parking, filling up with gas, etc. Then, decide when and how you’ll cover those points!
 That way, every lesson is organized and you don’t have to worry about forgetting something important.

 Start practicing in an empty parking lot and build up from there.

-Once you feel your teen has good control in the parking lot, move to quiet residential roads, then city streets, and finally highways!
+Once you feel your teen has good control in the parking lot, move to quiet residential roads with traffic lights with intersections and stop signs, then city streets, and finally higher speeds on highways!
 Take it slow and make sure you and your teen feel confident about their skills before proceeding to a more challenging environment.

 Go over passenger safety too.